request-binder/webhook-manager/README.md

 # About

-Request Binder is an developer tool which provides a simple UI for inspecting webhooks.
+Request Binder is a developer tool which provides a simple UI for inspecting webhooks.
 With one click, users can generate a URL which they can use to subscribe to a webhook producer.
 Webhooks are streamed in real-time and the request headers and payload can be displayed.

 Visit the live app at [requestbinder.com](https://requestbinder.com/)